 Our solution tracks the appearance of your data online and deletes geotags automatically generated by social media.

-Our solution detects and notifies you if your data appears in the public domain or aggregate databases.
+Our solution detects and notifies you if your data appear in the public domain or aggregate databases.

-We constantly scan the Internet in search of your personal data and any references to you, and keep you warned of new threats and scams that crop up anywhere in the world.
+We are constantly scanning the Internet in search for your personal data and any references to you, and keep you warned of new threats and scams that crop up anywhere in the world.

-It's no secret that HR services look for information about prospective employees online when hiring.
-Very many rejections have nothing to do with the candidate's professional skills.
+It's no secret that HR services look for information about prospective employees online.
+Quite a lot of rejections have nothing to do with the candidate's professional skills.
 Find out what online data can be used against you.

 The simplest way to steal your money is to get hold of your bank card details—hundreds of thousands of people are hit by this type of fraud every year.
 Databases with credit card data are sold all over the place.